Cherreads

 "Read the last three letters.
 Bottom to top.
 Right to left."

-Hanni frowned, following along.
-Minji leaned closer.
+Hani frowned, following along.
+Michi leaned closer.

 I tapped the middle column.
 "That's the key."